tm2space/HDRM/README.md

 - **Surface Treatment:**
   - Clean all parts to remove machining residues and contaminants.
-  - Apply [MoS₂ (Molybdenum Disulfide)](https://en.wikipedia.org/wiki/Molybdenum_disulfide) coating—a dry lubricant—to all sliding/contact mechanical parts.
+  - Apply [MoS₂ (Molybdenum Disulfide)](https://en.wikipedia.org/wiki/Molybdenum_disulfide) coating (a dry lubricant) to all sliding/contact mechanical parts.
 MoS₂ can be applied using the [Ion Exchange Coating method](https://en.wikipedia.org/wiki/Ion_exchange) or with an aerosol spray (ensure uniform coverage for best results).
 This prevents [cold welding](https://en.wikipedia.org/wiki/Cold_welding) in space.
+The thickness of the coat should be ~1-2 microns
 - **Inspection:**
   - Verify all critical dimensions and tolerances per the drawings.
   - Ensure all threaded holes and fits are within specification.